Queen Elizabeth 2: Hotel and tourist attraction

+The QE2 offers a Heritage Tour, open to both hotel guests and day visitors, that explores the ship's history and her connection to the British Royal Family.
+On 1 March 2024, Princess Anne visited the ship to officially open a display dedicated to the United Kingdom's Special Forces, for which she serves as Royal Patron.

 On board is a new QE2 Heritage Exhibition, adjacent to the lobby, detailing the vessel's history.
 The ship was operated by PCFC Hotels, a division of the Ports, Customs and Free Zone Corporation, which is owned by the Dubai government.
 French hospitality group Accor took over operation of the hotel and attraction in May 2022.
 Accor announced plans to further renovate the vessel to encompass 447 rooms, and has managed the property since 2024.

+In popular culture

+QE2 was the last of the great transatlantic superliners.
+As jet travel became the primary mode of international transport, the ship transitioned from a practical use into a "floating ambassador" for British luxury and engineering.
+In film and television productions, the ship was used to evoke an atmosphere of British sophistication and "old-world" elegance.

+QE2 has made numerous appearances in television, film, and documentaries: